-Getting into the city From the airport Salzburg Airport W.A Mozart doesn’t only serve the beautiful Salzburg city but it also acts as an access point to the best of Austria’s ski areas.
+Getting into the city From the airport Salzburg Airport W.A Mozart doesn’t only serve the beautiful Salzburg city but also acts as an access point to the best of Austria’s ski areas.
 The airport is roughly 11 km southwest of Salzburg city centre.
-The airport has 2 terminals and Terminal 1 is the main… Read the full article
+The airport has 2 terminals and Terminal 1 is the main building… Read the full article

 Austria Travel Guide You Need At Every Step

 The mountain laden landlocked nation of Austria had always taken a neutral stand, shunning war and trying to create its own little haven of peace.
 The loveliness of this beautiful country is accentuated by its palatial constructs and castles nearly all of which are the creation of Habsburg monarchy.

 You can have all sorts of experiences in Austria as it has a very diverse terrain.
 For summer holidays and the Austrian Alps experience head off to Fuschl, Mayrhofen, Kitzbuhel and Salzburg which are full of wonderful resorts.
 This country is known as the land of lakes and there are liquid wonders here like Lake Constance, Lake Neusiedler, Lake Achensee, Lake Wolfgang, Traunsee, Hallsttater See and so many more beauties.

 Its major cities… the beautiful Vienna, lively Innsbruck, medieval Graz, musical Salzburg all offer entirely diverse and culturally rich experiences.
 Culturally this is a polite well-dressed country with fine manners and a finer taste of music and aesthetics.
 Greetings of Guten Tag reverberate in its streets and cafes and people shop for Mozart and Schubert C.D’s in music stores.